dcunited001/dcunited001.github.io/_drafts/operational-strategy-in-information-warfare-scapegoating-and-witchhunt-sidequests.md

 national security threat, especially friends who might understand what i'm talking about or empathize with me.

+### N-Polynomial Expansion Provides A Parameterizeable Analytic Solution for Approximating Any Problem

-When more birds are hit with the same stone, the probability of a coincidence becomes much less likely.
+From a time-series perspective, when more birds are hit with the same stone, the probability of a coincidence of low probability events becomes much less and factors in a polynomial expansion of combinatorial products of probability.
+This expansion of products and sums can almost be expected to behave paradoxically because of the nature of interdependency.
 No, really, it's statistics: there's functional coupling between events, so they're not independent.

 It ain't easy, but that's how you know.
-There's a point beyond which low probability events can be assumed to require more information to explain: that is, they can't be explained by coincidence unless they occur in isolation.
+There's a point beyond which low probability events can be assumed to require more information to
+explain: that is, they can't be explained by coincidence unless they occur in isolation.
+Thus, they become paradoxically more likely to require additional inspection for understanding and discernment of cause.
 I was actually under the assumption that the burden of proof falls on the state.
 This should be much easier for me, but is this America?
 Or do I live in some kind of arbitary wormhole legal system?

 > I'm also isolated, having minimal contact with people capable of
 > holding conversations with me involving my own interests, even if a